-UPDATE (November 2019): That third psychiatrist did indeed take me on as a client – and gave me an official diagnosis.
-But because I’m in the early stages of a DVA claim through my advocate – and because I haven’t told me Mammy – I won’t give details here.
-But suffice to say, I am ‘happy’ with current progress and plans.
+UPDATE (March 2020): What was effectively my third psychiatrist in two years since asking for help has now given me an official diagnosis.
+But because I’m in the early stages of a DVA claim through an advocate – and because I haven’t told me Mammy – I won’t give too much away here.
+Suffice to say, I am ‘happy’ with current progress and treatment.

 - Veteran refused care – because DVA is paying